 Hypertensive disorders in pregnancy affect 5-10% of pregnancies worldwide and remain a major cause of maternal, foetal, and neonatal morbidity and mortality.
 Maternal risks include placental abruption, stroke, multiple organ failure, and disseminated intravascular coagulation.
-The foetus is at high risk of intrauterine growth retardation (25% of cases of pre-eclampsia), prematurity (27% of cases of pre-eclampsia), and intrauterine death (4% of cases of pre-eclampsia).435
+The foetus is at high risk of intrauterine growth retardation (25% of cases of pre-eclampsia), prematurity (27% of cases of pre-eclampsia).
+435